ytang913/PGC-Crime-Collector/README.md

 # Documentation

-This web-based application was created using HTML, CSS, JavaScript, APIs, JSON, SQLite, Express, and Node.Js.
+This web-based application was created using HTML, CSS, JavaScript, APIs, JSON, HTTP Requests, SQLite, Express, and Node.Js.

 I used HTML and CSS for the overall design of the frontend portion of the web application.